PauseAI/pauseai-website/src/posts/xrisk.md

 In 2020, [the average AI researcher thought](https://www.metaculus.com/questions/3479/date-weakly-general-ai-is-publicly-known/) that it would take until 2057 before an AI could pass SAT exams.
 It took us less than 3 years.

-It's hard to predict how long it will take to build a superintelligent AI, but we know that there are more people than ever working on it, and that the field is moving at a frantic pace.
+It's hard to predict how long it will take to build a superintelligent AI, but we know that there are more people than ever working on it and that the field is moving at a frantic pace.
 It may take many years or just a few months.
 We don't know.
 We should err on the side of caution, and act now.